JannieI/canvas-workstation-V3/src/app/roadmap.md

 3. Make sure terminology is consitent: Datasource -> Transform -> Dataset
 4. Do we store more than one version of a dataset - say one dated 'calced on .,/,,/,,' ?
    This could be useful for comparisons, or required in some cases.
+5. Add start-row-number (ala Fredd files)
+6. Can Transformations do Group By !?

 **Admin module**
 1. Users, groups, permissions